Flooding forecast to worsen in Brazil's south, where many who remain are poor

 “We cannot say that the worst is over,” Rio Grande do Sul Gov. Eduardo Leite said on social media Friday.
 The day before, he estimated that 19 billion reais ($3.7 billion) will be needed to rebuild the state.

-The scale of devastation may be most comparable to Hurricane Katrina that hit New Orleans, Louisiana, in 2005, Sergio Vale, chief economist at MB Associates, wrote in a note Friday.
+The scale of devastation may be most comparable to Hurricane Katrina, which hit New Orleans in 2005, Sergio Vale, chief economist at MB Associates, wrote in a note Friday.

-Rio Grande do Sul has the sixth highest GDP per capita among Brazil’s 26 states and the federal district, according to the national statistics institute.
-Many of the statel’s inhabitants descend from Italian and German immigrants.
+Rio Grande do Sul has the sixth-highest gross domestic product per capita among Brazil’s 26 states and the federal district, according to the national statistics institute.
+Many of the state’s inhabitants descend from Italian and German immigrants.

 “In the popular imagination, the population of Rio Grande do Sul is seen as white and well-off, but this is not the reality,” said Marília Closs, a researcher at the CIPO Platform, a climate think tank.
 “It’s very important to dispel this fiction, because it’s constructed with a political objective” to erase Black and poor residents, she said.

-The Church of Jesus Christ sends humanitarian aid to Brazil following major flooding

 In Canoas, one of the hardest-hit cities in the state, Paulo Cezar Wolf’s small wooden house has been fully submerged, along with all his belongings.
-A truck driver, the Black man now lives in the back of a loaned truck with six of his neighbors, who all cook, eat and sleep there.
+The truck driver, who is Black, now lives in the back of a loaned truck with six of his neighbors, who all cook, eat and sleep there.

 Wolf, 54, has considered leaving the rural region, where he has lived since childhood, but has nowhere else to go and doesn’t want to leave behind his four adult children.